Written By: SafeHome.org Team | Updated: November 2020

 Every 24 seconds in 2018, firefighters responded to a fire in the United States.
 Every 87 seconds, a home fire occurred.
 Source: Insurance Information Institute

 There were 379,600 fires in residential buildings in 2018, leading to 2,790 deaths, 11,525 injuries, and losses of $8,194,500,000.
 That’s more than eight billion dollars, so all these zeros belong!
 Source: U.S. Fire Administration

 About 25 percent of home fire deaths from 2013 to 2017 resulted from fires that started in the living room, while 23 percent started in the bedroom.
 Kitchen fires and cooking area fires accounted for the highest proportion of injuries, at 39 percent.
 Source: National Fire Protection Association

 5 Tips for Preventing a Residential Fire

-A house fire is a disaster that is easily preventable.
+House fires are preventable.
 Every homeowner and family member should take the time to do the following to ensure fire safety.

 Install Smoke Detectors Throughout the Home

 The first step is to install enough smoke detectors throughout your home.
 Aim for one on every floor, in each sleeping area, and outside of each sleeping area.
 Most home security systems automatically include smoke detectors.
 Test detectors once every month to ensure they work and that the batteries are still good.
 Replace batteries once a year, and completely replace detectors every 10 years.
 Do not disable any smoke detectors while cooking, as this can potentially result in tragedy.
 Fortunately, detector technology has improved, and “false” alarms due to cooking have decreased.